 Disclaimer- This article shares general health and wellbeing tips.
 Some links are affiliate links.
 As an Amazon Affiliate Associate, I earn from qualifying purchases.
 Read our detailed Disclaimers Policy.

 According to Wikipedia, advent calendar is just a regular calendar but it is used to count the days of Advent in anticipation of Christmas.
 The Advent calendars begin from November 27- December 3rd, depending on the first day of Advent.
 And since I am always late and this time around a little lazy, I’m adding special zing to it.
 Who says you need to start celebrating from the GIVEN day.
 Start where you are, with what you have and just get on rolling with joy this holiday season.
 Check out this fun Christmas Advent Calendar- Share it with your family and friends.

 Plan Your Month Well

 Time is flying by so quickly.
 Just last week we celebrated Thanksgiving at home.
 This year we did not even go outside for Black Friday Shopping due to various pandemic lock-down restrictions.
 But thanks to careful planning since September 2020, we managed to save $1000 by Thanksgiving.
-Did you join me in Thanksgiving $1000 money saving challenge in September?
+Did you join me in Thanksgiving $1000 money-saving challenge in September?
 If not, you can still join this challenge and download the 12 week money saving challenge printable.
 It is always a good time to save some money!

 Like Thanksgiving, you all can plan this December month from now.
 What do you want to do this month?
-Relax, declutter, make some money, complete unfinished projects, shop for last minute gifts and send out gifts to loved ones?
+Relax, declutter, make some money, complete unfinished projects, shop for last-minute gifts and send out gifts to loved ones?

-Use this time to plan for coming days, so that you can relax during Christmas break and get recharged for 2021.
+Use this time to plan for the coming days, so that you can relax during Christmas break and get recharged for 2021.
 You can use this advent calendar to plan your month.